nerdingitout/sat-cicd/README.md

-# sat-cicd
+# Build CI/CD Pipeline across multiple Red Hat OpenShift Clusters
-Step-by-step guide on how to set up CI/CD pipelines among OpenShift Clusters Residing in Satellite or the Cloud.
+This guide will focus on setting up the pipeline across different clusters on the Cloud and Satellite.